• Marjorie L. Prokosch, PhD

 Research Methods I & II

-Rochester Institute of Technology, Fall 2022-Spring 2023
+Rochester Institute of Technology, Fall 2022, Spring 2023 - present

 A two semester course sequence that covers topics relevant to psychological study design, research ethics, and statistical practices.
 Taught in person.